Defterdar/nc3ctf2020/README.md

 # nc3ctf2020-Writeup
 _Will be published post 17th December_

-This year I, and the rest of the TTF tesm, participated in the Danish National Cyber Crime Center (NC3)'s annual captura-the-flag event, consisting of 20 challenges across 3 catogories (Beginner, novice and hard), and lasted from November 26.
+This year I, and the rest of the TTF team, participated in the Danish National Cyber Crime Center (NC3)'s annual captura-the-flag event, consisting of 20 challenges across 3 catogories (Beginner, novice and hard), and lasted from November 26.
 10 AM to December 17.
 10 AM.